4d/docs/docs/Project/architecture.md

 The DerivedData folder contains cached data used internally by 4D to optimize processing.
 It is automatically created or recreated when necessary.
 You can ignore this folder.

+## Libraries folder

+> This folder is used on macOS only.

+The Librairies folder contains the file resulting from a compilation with the [Silicon compiler](compiler.md#silicon-compiler) on macOS.

 ## Resources folder